amita-shukla/blog-1/content/posts/variance/index.md

 val brokenCats : List[Cat] = animal1 :: cats // error
 ```

-Using the above example, it becomes clear that while we can add a `Cat` to a `List[Animal]`, we cannot add an `Animal` to a `List[Cat].
-This is obvious but we will delve into this a bit more later.
+Using the above example, it becomes clear that while we can add a `Cat` to a `List[Animal]`, we cannot add an `Animal` to a `List[Cat]`.
+The intuition behind this is that a subtype is special in some sense, and a supertype cannot replace it.
+Here, if we were to successfully pass `Animal` to a `List[Cat]`, it would break in case we call `catonly()` on `List[Cat]`.

+Working in OOP based lanuages makes this sound kinda obvious as we think about the same concept it in terms of Inheritance: an object of subclass cannot be passed where an object of superclass is required.

+### Subtyping v/s Inheritance
+At this point you may ask me, "Amita, why are you confusing us with subtyping and inheritance?
+Aren't we talking about inheritance here?"
+Well, actually, yes and no. I found this article [here](https://www.cmi.ac.in/~madhavan/courses/pl2009/lecturenotes/lecture-notes/node28.html#:~:text=In%20the%20object%2Doriented%20framework,refers%20to%20compatibility%20of%20interfaces.&text=Inheritance%20refers%20to%20reuse%20of%20implementations.) that can help:

+> Subtyping refers to compatibility of interfaces.
+A type `B` is a subtype of `A` if every function that can be invoked on an object of type `A` can also be invoked on an object of type `B`.

+> Inheritance refers to reuse of implementations.
+A type `B` inherits from another type `A` if some functions for `B` are written in terms of functions of `A`.

-At this point you may ask me, "wait, aren't we talking about inheritance here?"
-Yes and no. I found this article here that can help.
-In OOPs, inheritance and subtyping usually go hand in hand, e.g. in our case, Cat and Dog are subtypes of Animal: any operations done on Animal can be done on Cat and Dog as well.
-Also, as you might have guessed by now, Cat and Dog also inherit from Animal, as we have redefined (overridden) the function in Animal in Dog and Cat.
+In OOPs, inheritance and subtyping usually go hand in hand, the syntax being the same makes it more confusing.
+For example, in our case, `Cat` and `Dog` are subtypes of `Animal`: any operations done on `Animal` can be done on `Cat` and `Dog` as well.
+Also, `Cat` and `Dog` inherit from `Animal`: we have redefined (overridden) the function in `Animal` in `Dog` and `Cat`.

+The objective of this article is about understanding this difference.
+Inheritance helps you reuse the implementations  of methods/instance variables inside the super class, on the other hand, Subtyping deals with the safe behaviour of this class (a type) on the whole when it is passed to another data structure or function (formally called Variance).

+> Subclassing doesn't guarentee Subtyping.

+As here we are not discussing about reusing implementations, but actually dvelving into the beaviours of types in different conditions, we can get rid of this confusion and  rightly focus on the subtyping at this point.

-Variance -  Subtyping for complex types
+## Variance -  Subtyping for complex types
 Now that we have established how subtypes and super types are used and how they behave, lets take it a bit further.
 What about complex types?

+### Complex Types
-First things first, what are complex types?
-These are types which are composed of other types, e.g. Lists, Maps, Options, Functions etc..
-A List doesn't have a meaning in itself.
-They are to be used as list of some type, say List[Integer], List[Animal] etc. Similarly, a function has a type signature, say, func (a : Integer, b : String) : Boolean.
-Here a function func has the type signature as (Integer -> String) -> Boolean.
+Complex types are types which are composed of other types. e.g. `List`s, `Map`s, `Option`s, `Function`s etc...
+A `List` alone has no meaning.
+They are to be used as list of some type, say `List[Integer]`, `List[Animal]` etc. Similarly, a `function` has a type signature, say, `func (a : Integer, b : String) : Boolean`.
+Here a function `func` has the type signature as `(Integer -> String) -> Boolean`.

+Variance defined formally is
-This is called Variance, defined formally: Variance is the correlation of subtyping relationships of complex types and the subtyping relationships of their component types
+> Variance is the correlation of subtyping relationships of complex types and the subtyping relationships of their component types.

-We are going to continue with our example to understand this concept step by step.
-We will take a complex type, a List.
-If we have types A and B such that A:>B, how do we relate List[A] to a List[B]?
+We are going to continue with our example above to understand this concept step by step.
+We will take a complex type, a `List`.
+If we have types `A` and `B` such that `A:>B`, how do we relate `List[A]` to a `List[B]`?

-So far we know, that if A:>B, we can pass B wherever we expect A. Can we pass List[B] wherever we expect List[A]?
+Reiterating on what we established above, if `A:>B`, we can pass `B` wherever we expect `A`.
+Can we then pass `List[B]` wherever we expect `List[A]`?
 Let's find out.

-I have a function that expects a list of Animals and does something with it:
+I have a function that expects a `List[Animal]` and does something with it:

 ```scala
 def expectingListOfSupertype(animals : List[Animal]): Unit ={
   println(animals.map(_.toString))
 }
 ```
-Can I pass a list of cats in place of animals?
+Can I pass `cats: List[Cat]` in place of `animals: List[Animal]`?

 ```scala
 expectingListOfSupertype(animals)
 expectingListOfSupertype(cats) // yes, I can!
 ```

-This proves a direct relationship: if A:>B, then List[A]:>List[B]
+This proves a direct relationship:

+> if `A:>B`, then `List[A]:>List[B]`

 Can I do the converse?

 ```scala